Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Related Work

-Our study builds on these foundations by offering a systematic, longitudinal analysis of schadenfreude in news-related Facebook discourse.
-By examining multiple countries and political orientations, we assess not only the prevalence of schadenfreude but also how it varies across contexts and evolves over time.
-Specifically, we look to answer the following research questions:
+Our study builds on these foundations by offering a systematic, longitudinal analysis of schadenfreude in news-related Facebook discourse across multiple countries and political orientations.
+Specifically, we address the following research questions:

-\textbf{RQ1: }How frequently do audiences express schadenfreude in response to news about others’ misfortunes, and how does this compare to other emotional reactions such as sadness or anger?
+\textbf{RQ1: }How frequently do audiences express schadenfreude in response to news about others' misfortunes, and how does this compare to other emotional reactions such as sadness or anger?

-\textbf{RQ2: }How do expressions of schadenfreude differ across ideological orientations—left, center, and right—and across national contexts, including the United States, the United Kingdom, and India?
+\textbf{RQ2: }How do expressions of schadenfreude differ across ideological orientations---left, center, and right---and across national contexts, including the United States, the United Kingdom, and India?

 \textbf{RQ3: }Which types of misfortunes most reliably elicit schadenfreude?

 \textbf{RQ4: }How has the expression of schadenfreude changed over time, particularly in relation to shifts in political power and major social or political events?